wangziqi2013/wangziqi2013.github.io/_posts/2018-03-15-SI-TM-Reducing-TM-Abort-Rates-Through-SI.markdown

 This paper proposes a multiversion TM design with weaker snapshot isolation (SI) semantics guarantee.
 Canonical HTM designs usually provide conflict serializable guarantees.
 One one hand, several snapshot isolation specific anomalies make programs written on other HTM platforms non-portable.
-On the othre hand, by omitting read set validation and hence provide only SI, long reading transactions may suffer from less aborts.
+On the othre hand, by omitting read set validation, long reading transactions may suffer from less aborts.
 In addition, less hardware resources are dedicated to maintaining transaction metadata, as fewer states are needed to validate.